 Private Tutor – £20 per hour+

 Let’s get this one out of the way.
 It’s the best way, probably the quickest way, and of course, definitely the most expensive way.
 If you can afford this, your primary school probably taught Latin anyway.
-Good luck to you if you can, but it certainly wasn’t right for our budget.
+Good luck to you if you can, but it certainly wasn’t right for my budget.

 Evening/weekend classes – £5 per hour+

 These classes are less personal, and you would probably need more classes in a group than you would with a private tutor.
 On the other hand you have a group of people in the same boat as you to bounce off, which may help some people.
 These were much more reasonably priced than I expected, but still way above my budget.

 Paid online training – Various costs